dongweiming/vary.vim/README.md

 vary.vim
 ========

-A script to converting tabs to spaces and auto save with remove End of line in end of line
+A script to converting tabs to spaces and auto save with remove spaces in end of line